Bibhutibhushan Wildlife Sanctuary

 Bibhutibhusan Wildlife Sanctuary (formerly Parmadan Forest) is an animal sanctuary in North 24 Parganas district in the Indian state of West Bengal.
 The forest is located about 100 km from Kolkata and 25 km from Bongaon.

 Situated on the banks of the Ichamati River covering an area of 0.68 km2 it has more than 200 deer, birds, rabbit and many langurs.
 It also has a children's park, a small zoo and a tourist lodge of the forest department.
 The nearest bus stop is at Naldugari on the 92 bus route (Bongaon-Helencha-Duttafulia Route).

-Direction

-To travel to this sanctuary, first you have to reach Bongaon by train or bus, then take a 96/C route bus and get off at Nataberia Bazaar.
-From there you can easily reach Bibhutibhushan Wildlife Sanctuary by Toto.

 History

 The sanctuary began in 1964 when 14 chital were released in the forest.
 In 1980, it was named "Parmadan" when it was declared a wildlife sanctuary.
 In 1995 it acquired its present name after the famous Bengali author Bibhutibhushan Bandyopadhyay who was a great nature lover.

 Location

 The forest is located about 100 km from Kolkata and 25 km from Bongaon.